 There are no sales or coupons at Trader Joe's

 Most supermarket chains put select items on sale every week.
 But at Trader Joe’s, what you see is what you get when it comes to price, says Jeanette Pavini, a household savings expert for Coupons.com (opens in new tab).
 That means you won’t find any Trader Joe’s deals listed in your Sunday circulars.

-The grocer claims that because it already offers the lowest prices it can every day, there's no room for sales, specials or coupons — and that bypassing all that marketing ultimately saves the customer as well.
-To test this claim, we compared the price of a bottle of Trader Joe’s Vegan Caesar Dressing with a similar salad dressing available at Whole Foods.
-Here’s what we found: At Trader Joe’s you’ll pay $3.99 for an 11-ounce bottle, while you’ll pay $5.99 for a 10-ounce bottle of Tessamae’s Organic Creamy Caesar Salad Dressing at Whole Foods — a savings of $1.30 if you go with Joe.
+The grocer claims that because it already offers the lowest prices it can every day, there’s no room for sales, specials or coupons — and that bypassing all that marketing ultimately saves the customer as well.
+To test this claim, we compared the price of a bottle of Trader Joe’s Organic Italian Dressing with a similar salad dressing available at Whole Foods.
+Here’s what we found: At Trader Joe’s you’ll pay $3.49 for a 12-ounce bottle, while you’ll pay $4.79 for a 12-ounce bottle of Whole Foods house brand 365 Organic Italian Romano Dressing at Whole Foods — a savings of $1.30 if you go with Joe.

-In 1972, the grocer introduced its first private-label product: granola.
-Today, 80% of the products carried by Trader Joe's are store brands, a company spokesperson told Kiplinger.
+In 1972, Trader Joe’s introduced its first private-label product: granola.
+Today, 80% of the products carried by Trader Joe’s are store brands, a company spokesperson told Kiplinger.
 The grocer says the heavy emphasis on store brands helps keep costs low because it buys direct from suppliers whenever possible (no middleman markup) and then passes the savings on to its customers.
 It’s a common industry practice for traditional grocers to charge their suppliers fees for shelf placement, which results in higher prices for customers.
 Trader Joe’s says it doesn’t do it.

 Health-conscious customers should know that the company claims all of its store-branded food and drinks are free of artificial flavors, artificial preservatives, synthetic colors and genetically modified (GMO) ingredients.